He made it sound like it was the easiest thing to do. Like I could prick myself, drain a few drops of blood into a bowl and hand it to him.

 The ground shook.

-I looked up and saw six giants approaching from the left side of the mountains.
+I looked up and saw six giants approaching from the left side of the mountain.

 Okunoshimili turned towards me.
 “Do you still want me to tell them you don’t want to bleed?”